A framework for analyzing the Colorado wedding cake case

 I don’t blame the advocates or the current Justices for the content of the argument.
 They must be mindful of Supreme Court precedents whether or not, as a practical matter, they fit this case well.

-But the wedding cake case, isn’t really about free speech.
+But the wedding cake case isn’t really about free speech.
 It is about free exercise of religious conscience.
-After all, the Colorado baker refused to create a custom cake for the gay couple because doing is incompatible with the dictates of his religion.
+After all, the Colorado baker refused to create a custom cake for the gay couple because doing so is incompatible with the dictates of his religion.

 To be more specific, I think the case is about balancing freedom of religious conscience against the rights of gays who want the kind of marriage ceremonies non-gay couples frequently enjoy.
 I suggested so in this post from a couple of years ago.
 Ross Douthat made basically the same argument in yesterday’s New York Times.